Nothing to see here. This component is added to the post page in order to register the visit

 Obviously, it requires an eclectic mix of skills.
 Passion, dedication, great communication skills, multitasking, cool-headedness (obviously) are some of them.
 And let’s just say that it is sometimes easier than others.
 Some other times, we end up with a somewhat puzzled look on our face and confused about how to react.
 That’s when taking a step back and a good dose of diplomacy come into play

-So, for pure entertainment value, here are the different types of followers I interact with daily:
+So, for pure entertainment value, here are the different types of followers we, community managers, interact with daily:

 1. The Passionistas

 These people are all about enhancing the social media world and sharing their passion for it.
 It is a wonderful breed of users, really, because if they share the same vision than your brand, they will more than likely contribute positively to it and even share it as much as they can!